dotnet/aspnetcore/docs/PRBenchmarks.md

 # Pull Request Benchmarks

 Pull requests that may impact performance should be benchmarked to ensure no regression is introduced.
 The most common way is to build the PR on your development machine and submit the binaries to an existing [scenario](https://github.com/aspnet/Benchmarks/tree/main/scenarios).
-To simplify this process this repository can do it automatically using GitHub Actions.
+For simplicity, this process can be done automatically via GitHub Actions.

 ## Submitting a PR for benchmarking